gov4git/gov4git/doc/dogfood/how-to-participate.md

 You can now take part in the community governance of the gov4git project.
 For instance, you could cast votes in prioritizing outstanding issues, as well as donate voting credits to other users you want to empower.

-All governance operations and proceedings of our community are recorded in a transparent and verifiable manner in our [GitHub repository](https://github.com/gov4git/gov4git) in a [dedicated branch](https://github.com/gov4git/gov4git/tree/gov).
+All governance operations and proceedings of our community are recorded in a transparent and verifiable manner in our [governance repository](https://github.com/gov4git/governance).

 You can interact with our community governance and exercise your member rights (such as voting) using a dedicated command-line client application.
 A slick web UI is in the making, but for now we assume that you are not the patient kind, and are willing to wrestle the terminal.